jia1/cs3245-boolean-retrieval/README.txt

 and formatted correctly.

 1. index.py: Script to index documents into {term: (df, postings)}.
 Also stores additional information (i.e. total number of documents in collection, document lengths) for the vector space model.
-2. search.py: Script to do ranked retrieval by calculating the tfidf values of each document and their cosine similarities w.r.t query.
+2. search.py: Script to do boolean retrieval + ranked retrieval in succession (if the former returns non-empty postings skip list) by calculating the tfidf values of each document and their cosine similarities w.r.t query.
 3. skip_list.py: A module which contains the SkipList and SkipListNode classes.
 SkipList can contain a SkipListNode, which can be linked with more SkipListNode.
 4. constants.py: A module which contains constants (e.g. magic numbers and strings) that are shared across source files.
 An examples would be the file name of file storing the document lengths.
-6. cli_output.txt: A sample log file of the command line output.
+5. cli_output.txt: A sample log file of the command line output.
+6. BONUS.docx: For bonus

 == Statement of individual work ==